Dassault Hirondelle: Design and development

-Orperational history
+Operational history

 The prototype first flew on 11 September 1968, at Bordeaux-Mérignac.

-In 1968 the French Air Force procurement office reversed its previous position and announced that it was seeking jet-powered aircraft for the DC-3/Beechcraft 18 replacement program.
-Thus there was no further official interest in the Hirondelle, and no further examples were constructed.
+In 1968, the French Air Force procurement office reversed its previous position and announced that it was seeking jet-powered aircraft for the DC-3/Beechcraft 18 replacement program.
+Thus, there was no further official interest in the Hirondelle, and no further examples were constructed.

 The experience gained in the Hirondelle program was applied to the subsequent Dassault Falcon 10 project, the prototype of which first flew in 1970.

 The Hirondelle was the last propeller-powered aircraft to be designed by Dassault.